 Companies must operationalize technology infrastructures to integrate eCommerce applications, back-end systems, and other supply chain solutions to support a variety of data-driven business processes with third-party logistics organizations, suppliers, distributors, retailers, and a host of other trading partners.
 Aligning these parties begins a modern approach to support the fast delivery of goods and services, and it’s crucial to be able to minimize the time it takes for a customer to receive his or her goods, but also to offer a personal touch.

 An integrated supply chain that’s responsive and reliable will continue to be the fundamental difference that separates businesses from the competition, and without an effective supply chain integration strategy in place, the idea of competing in today’s Amazon-effected world is a broken pipe dream.

 Organizations today require a comprehensive technology solution that enables multi-enterprise, application, and data lake integration to improve service levels and enhance the customer experience into a predictable, repeatable process.

-- Multi-enterprise integration provides the ability to rapidly integrate with new customers and onboard trading partners, secure and encrypt EDI and non-EDI file transfers, provide audit trails, automate data mapping, and make better analytical decisions via increased visibility throughout your entire supply chain.
+- Multi-enterprise integration provides the ability to rapidly integrate with new customers and onboard trading partners, provide audit trails, automate data mapping, and make better analytical decisions via increased visibility throughout your entire supply chain.

 - Application integration eliminates manually intensive file transfer processes, enables modernization and a way to migrate off legacy systems, and ends process disruptions via comprehensive monitoring features.

-Learn how advanced integration solutions deliver the cutting-edge integration technology that enables companies to not only limit the Amazon effect on their businesses but embrace the brave, new world it’s brought forth.
+Learn how advanced integration solutions deliver the cutting-edge amazon supply chain technology that enables companies to not only limit the Amazon effect on their businesses but embrace the brave, new world it’s brought forth.
 It’s time to become a fully-optimized organization that’s prepared to deliver the thing that matters most – a seamless interaction delivering an enhanced, predictable customer experience.